 Addresses the requirements of TRM/SDPM or ASME Code Section III or Section XI (whichever is applicable);

-References steam generator tube examinations consistent with the plant licensing basis as discussed in SRP 5.4.2.2, “Steam Generator Program”; and
+References steam generator tube examinations consistent with the plant licensing basis as discussed in Standard Review Plan (SRP) 5.4.2.2, “Steam Generator Program”; and

 References written approval for use of Code cases

 Guidance: The inspector must be knowledgeable of the Code requirements associated with the various NDE procedures.
-If needed, the procedure review section of the applicable 570X0 series IPs (see references) may be used to aid the inspector this portion of the procedure.
+If needed, the procedure review section of the applicable 570X0 series IPs (see references) may be used to aid the inspector in this portion of the procedure.
 In some instances, an in-depth review of one NDE procedure may provide more insight into licensee activity than reviewing three examinations in less detail in the same amount of time.
 In this case, the review sample may be modified as appropriate to make the best use of inspection resources.

-For each procedure selected in 02.03.a, Verify the following
+For each procedure selected in Section 02.03.a, Verify the following

 Requirements are specified and agree with licensee's commitments, including specified or referenced acceptance levels.